 The adoption was approved by a court in the DRC in May 2019, and the Trowers were specifically told by the U.S. government that they then could proceed with their adoption in the DRC.
 However, after more than two years, the U.S. denied their application for what the Trowers feel are specious reasons relating to DRC laws and the U.S. government questioning whether the child was abandoned at the outset, despite the U.S. government’s own failures.
 David and Lindsey filed a lawsuit challenging the denial in federal court, and continue to work on behalf of the Trowers to make sure they are united with their son.
 The case can be followed at: Trower et al. v.
 Blinken et al., Case No. 4:22-cv-00077-JAR (E.D.
 Mo.)

-To read more about the case, click under "Resources" below linking to various recent articles in the press.
+To read more about the case, click under "Resources" below linking to various recent articles and TV segments in the press.
 Click the "St. Louis Public Radio" link to listen to a segment featuring the Trowers and David.

 As the lead attorney of the Firm's Immigration Practice Group, David specializes in counseling businesses and individuals with respect to immigration-related matters including temporary/permanent work visas; permanent residence based on family relationships; citizenship; J-1 visa waivers; securing student and visitor visas, maintenance of status issues, and U.S. entry issues.